DANCEcollaborative/bazaar/README.md

      - Select an export wizard: Under Java, select “Runnable JAR file,” then select “Next.”
      - Runnable JAR File Specification
         - Launch configuration: Select one from the dropdown.
 If you’ve created the agent like most agents, there will probably be an option for “NewAgentOperation - <your agent’s name>.”
         - Export destination: Browse to select '<your agent directory name>/runtime/<your agent name>.jar’.
-For ‘<your agent name>.jar’, I’ve always entered the name in all lower case, but that probably doesn’t matter.
         - Select “Finish.”
       - You’ll get some warnings that you can ignore, so just press “OK.”
         - “This operation repacks referenced libraries. …”
         - "JAR export finished with warnings. …”
-    - Login to the Linux server.
+    - On the Linux server.
-      - Create a subdirectory within your user space, '/usr0/home/mriggs/‘, with the name of your agent — e.g., ‘weatherlegacyagent’.
+      - Create a subdirectory for the agent — e.g., ‘weatherlegacyagent’.
-      - Copy *all* of the files within your agent’s runtime directory — but not the ‘runtime/‘ directory itself — to your new subdirectory on bazaar.
+      - Copy all of the files within your agent’s runtime directory — but not the ‘runtime/‘ directory itself — to the agent subdirectory.

-- URL format to run the agent
+- URL format to run the agents
     - The basic format, which we intend to simplify further, is http://SERVER_ADDRESS/login?roomName=ROOM_NAME&roomId=ROOM_NUM&id=ID_NUM&username=USER_NAME&perspective=PERSPECTIVE_NUM&html=HTML_FILE_NAME
       - SERVER_ADDRESS: The address of your Linux server.
       - ROOM_NAME: your agent’s name without the ‘agent’ at the end.